single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ## 2. Create the master html file

-The next step is to create what we'll refer to as your `single-spa config`.
+The next step is to create what we'll refer to as your __single-spa config__.
 The single-spa config file is where your applications are initialized, and an html is required for this config.

 You’ll want to keep your single-spa config as small as possible since it is the master controller and could easily become a maintenance bottleneck.
 You don’t want to be constantly changing both the single-spa config and the child applications.

-### 2.a Create `index.html`
+### 2.a Create *index.html*

 For this project we will be creating the following applications:

-1. home: this will be a React app using [React Router](https://reacttraining.com/react-router/)
+1. home: a React app using [React Router](https://reacttraining.com/react-router/)
-2. navBar: this will be a React app
+2. navBar: a React app that always displays top-level navigation
-3. angularJS: This will be an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)
+3. angularJS: an AngularJS app using [angular-ui-router](https://ui-router.github.io/ng1/)

-We will create a `div` element for each application, to serve at its root mount location.
+We will need to create a `div` element for each application to be mounted to.
 This will allow us maintain them separate and so that they never try to modify the same DOM.

-In your root directory create an `index.html` file and then add the following:
+In your root directory create an *index.html* file and then add the following:

+<p class="filename">index.html</p>

 ```html
 <html>